Skip to main content

 • Single active publisher key with deterministic key rotation cutover

-• Optional subscriber-paid access with VM-level encryption, on-chain entitlements, epoch keying, and native CBY billing
+• Optional subscriber-paid access with CBSS-routed key custody, on-chain stream-access records, epoch keying, and native CBY billing

 Motivation